 Uncharted 4 Travel Itinerary 2: Scotland

 Scotland: Hunting for the Grave of Henry Avery

 Scotland forms the backdrop for two chapters in Uncharted 4.
-A mixture of cliff sides, abandoned abbeys and underground caverns, this is where the game starts to get hairy.
-Throughout the two chapters, Nathan and Sam keep encountering small pockets of adversaries.
-There are also several puzzles to solve.
-Several of which involve scaling immense basalt columns.
+A hefty mix of cliff sides, abandoned abbeys, and underground caverns, this is where the game starts to get hairy.

 Back to the Game.
 And We Have …

 Speaking of enhancements, isn’t this toying with screenshots akin to improving actual travel photos?

 Three more real-life Scotland images for your reference.
 Do “travel the world” by playing Uncharted 4, then head to this lovely corner of Europe someday.